 The Arlington Forest Shopping Center is located in the center of the community at North Park Drive and 1st Street North.
-The land use is "Service Commercial-Personal and business services."
-The one-story shopping center is one of the National Capital Area's first strip malls, still used for commercial shops and eateries.
-A large parking lot serves the shopping center.
+The land use is

 Arlington Forest Park, with the Arlington Forest Shopping Center in the background, illustrating two kinds of land use in Arlington Forest (public and commercial).
 Photo: Dan Brown.